Updated: Nov 18, 2022

 The amount of money you receive is determined by several variables, including the type of injuries you have, property damages, medical expenditures, and emotional distress.

 Some of these damages are non-economic, and determining how much a liable party should pay for them requires proof and sufficient rationale.
 For example, you'll need sound reasoning and evidence of your mental and emotional difficulties to establish emotional distress damages.

 A California Car Accident Lawyer will have extensive experience in this field.
 They'll know how to assess the situation, gather evidence, and make a strong case for you.
 Please contact our prescreened car accident lawyers if you require immediate assistance.

 Who Can Be Held Liable For Your Rental Car Accident In California?

 The at-fault in accident claims depends on the circumstances of your accident.
 In some cases, you might identify multiple parties responsible for your accident.

-When this happens to you, your California Rental Car Accident Lawyer will look at the following potential at-fault parties for Rental Car Accident Liability:
+When this happens to you, your rental car accident attorney in Los Angeles will look at the following potential at-fault parties for Rental Car Accident Liability.

 1. The Owner Of The Rental Car

 Rental car owners are responsible for maintaining their units and checking for possible problems.
-They shouldn't be allowing people to rent cars with faulty brakes, wirings, and engines.
+They shouldn't allow people to rent cars with faulty brakes, wiring, and engines.

 If found that they failed in their duty to do so, you can file a personal injury claim against the owner.
-Contact a prescreened California Rental Car Accident Lawyer ASAP if you're unsure how the process works.
+Contact a prescreened rental car accident lawyer in Los Angeles ASAP if you're unsure how the process works.